idearium/cli/CONTRIBUTING.md

 We use `eslint` and `.editorconfig` to keep our code neat and tidy.
 Make sure you do too.

 If you're developing locally and want to test out the cli against an actual project, run `yarn link` from this directory.
-When you're done, make sure you run `npm unlink` to ensure you remove the global install.
+When you're done, make sure you run `yarn unlink` to ensure you remove the global install.

 ## Publishing